2 people dead and 8 wounded in a shooting and fire at a Michigan church, police say

 The impact spread quickly to neighboring communities, including the small city that shares a name with the township.

 “Although we are two separate governmental units, we are a very cohesive community,” said city of Grand Blanc Mayor John Creasey.
-“This sort of thing is painful for our entire community.
-I’m struggling to digest all that has happened, and my heart goes out to all of the affected families.”
+“This sort of thing is painful for our entire community.”

-Timothy Jones, 48, said his family is part of another Church of Jesus Christ of Latter-day Saints congregation, or ward, about 15 minutes away, but that his children were at the Grand Blanc Township ward the night before the shooting for a youth fall festival.
-He and his family moved to Flint two years ago in large part because of how strong the faith's community is in the area.

-As people in his congregation got word of the shooting from texts and phone calls during their own Sunday service, the church went into lockdown and police came as a precaution, he said.
-His children were "frantically, just trying to get word that people were okay."

-Associated Press reporters Safiyah Riddle in Montgomery, Alabama, and Sophia Tareen in Chicago contributed to this report.
+Associated Press reporters Safiyah Riddle in Montgomery, Alabama; Sophia Tareen in Chicago; and Christopher Weber in Los Angeles contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.